phubbard67/NasaApisNodeJS/README.md

 # Nasa APIs NodeJS
-This is an application to test out and use all of the NASA API Data freely available to the public.
+This is an application to test out and use all of the NASA API Data that they provide freely to the public (Thanks, NASA!).

 ## Technologies Used
 The project was built as a [Node JS](https://nodejs.org) application that uses information from [NASA APIs](https://api.nasa.gov/).
 I used some open source designs from [W3Schools](https://www.w3schools.com/).
 I also used basic HTML and CSS for the front end.